 A: Math 521 is a required course.
 It is challenging, but if you completed Math 381 then you should be ready for it.
 It is also possible to take a few 500-level classes before 521.
-Some other 500-level courses have Math 521 as a prerequisite, if you want to go in that direction you need to take Math 521 early (but after Math 381).
+Some other 500-level courses have Math 521 as a prereq, if you want to go in that direction you need to take Math 521 early (but after Math 381).
 The mathematical sophistication you learn in Math 521 will be useful in many other classes, so there are benefits to taking it sooner rather than later.

 Q: Can I get credit for both STOR 435 and MATH 535?

 A: No. These are the exact same courses, you can get credit for one or the other.
 STOR435 will count the same as MATH 535 on the Tar Heel Tracker, an adjustment should not be required.